arneldy/arneldy.github.io/pages/about.md

 This is my personal portfolio of research and projects that interest me.

-This site is build using Paul Le's [Portfolio Jekyll Theme](https://github.com/LeNPaul/portfolio-jekyll-theme).
+This site is built using Paul Le's [Portfolio Jekyll Theme](https://github.com/LeNPaul/portfolio-jekyll-theme).